 We no longer have two separate garden spaces so we have connected the inside pathways to the outside gardens.
 It is easier to see across the entire space, as your line of sight is no longer blocked by the netting.
 No more running outside to watch a butterfly laying eggs or hummingbirds enjoying nectar.

 We have also updated our signage throughout the space.
 We want you to know why we selected each plant, whether it is native to our area and any other pertinent features it may offer.
 You will see additional signage pointing out fascinating details about the ways plants communicate with the insects as they depend on each other for their existence.

 We also know we will experience additional challenges in an open environment.
 We are planning for these too, propelled by our successes in 2022.

-We continue to spend time talking with our volunteers and experts in the field.
-We read through scientific articles and visit websites for both inspiration and information.
-What you see today is the culmination of many months of work on lists and processes.
+We hope to see you again this year!
+Our Education Stations will be held on a regular basis and our guides will be there daily to help you find the action.
 To read more about our journey, visit our Blogs and Videos.
-You can find the most current list of plants that we installed or salvaged from the previous landscape by downloading our Pollinator Preserve Plant List.
-Gardens are an ever-evolving space; that’s part of what makes them so exciting!
-We will continue to update this pdf, adding and refining information.
+You can find the most current list of plants by downloading our Plant Lists.
+Download the 2023 Plant List sorted by Scientific Name or Download the 2023 Plant List Sorted by Common Name Gardens are an ever-evolving space; that’s part of what makes them so exciting!
 We hope that you will find something interesting to plant in your garden, whether through the plant list or by visiting in person.